-Now that the face of the mask has been taken care of it’s time to move onto the helmet.
+Now that the face of the mask has been taken care of it’s time to move on to the helmet.
 As I anticipated before the same principles apply in colouring the helmet.
-We’ll start by laying deeper shadows all over the helmet first and subsequently adding lights using a technique that combines the use of a selecting tool and and airbrush set to very low opacity.
+We’ll start by laying deeper shadows all over the helmet first and subsequently adding lights using a technique that combines the use of a selecting tool and an airbrush set to a very low opacity.

 Did you notice that the highlights on the helmet have hard edges?
 That’s because I selected that area using a selection tool and filled them using an airbrush and adding layer over layer building up lights slowly.

 Now it’s time to add the hard reflections or spot reflections on the helmet.
 To achieve these use white or almost white colour and apply using an airbrush set to low opacity

 Time to add the final touches and finish the drawing.
 I have added a big spot highlight in the middle of the helmet, I drew the plates covering the upper part of Darth Vader torso and overall refined the helmet by adding further highlights on the sides of the helmet.